-With developments in the medical and healthcare provision sector, which has led to massive digitization and automation, the health insurance industry has had to follow suit.
+With developments in the medical and healthcare provision sector, which have led to massive digitization and automation, the health insurance industry has had to follow suit.

-Payers, which can be government agencies, private companies, or nonprofits, have to put in a mechanism that efficiently handles insured’s records, processes payment of premiums, and helps in the swift handling of claims.
+Payers, which can be government agencies, private companies, or nonprofits, have to put in a mechanism that efficiently handles insured records, processes payment of premiums, and helps in the swift handling of claims.

 Digital transformation is therefore a key aspect of any modern health insurance company, agency, or other entity.
 Learn how AI transforms the healthcare industry.